prl001/BWFWTools/README-VERSION.txt

     * etc\ - Beyonwiz firmware patches that can be used in conjunction with Beyonwiz::Hack::USBHackSupport and Beyonwiz::Hack::BwhackSupport

-Only extensively tested on Cygwin.
-Some testing on Mac OS X & Windows.
-Will probably work on Linux and other Unix variants.
+Should work on Windows (user needs to have Perl installed), Cygwin under Windows, OS X and Linux.

-WARNING: bw_rootfs, pack_wrp and bw_patcher can all easily create an unbootable system.
+WARNING: bw_rootfs, pack_wrp and bw_patcher can all easily create an unbootable system. bw_rootfs, pack_wrp and bw_patcher are untested on FV-L1 PVRs.

 Release notes

-dump_strings: new tool
-lastplaypoint: new tool
-getDvpStrings: new tool
-Beyonwiz::Hack::Dim: new patcher module Beyonwiz::SystemId: new utility module

-pack_wrp: now checks the firmware for the model number to find the appropriate flash size.
-The DP-P2 has a 16MB, rather than an 8MB flash, abd some of its firmware packages don't fit in the standard 8MiB-320kiB.
-wrp_hdrs: now prints the Beyonwiz model number corresponding to the SystemId in the firmware, and uses the SystemId to get the correct flash size to calculate spaceRemaining.
+pack_wrp: Uses fixes to Gunzip in 2.00.17; requires Gunzip version >= 2.017.
+Extracts FV-L1 machine type from version file name.
+unpack_wrp: Uses fixes to Gunzip in 2.00.17; requires Gunzip version >= 2.017.
-Beyonwiz::Kernel: fixed kernel locations for firmware post 01.05.287.
+Beyonwiz::Kernel: Added locations for the MTD partition map.
+Beyonwiz::SystemId: Added support for FV-L1.
+Corrected firmware flash size for DP-P2.

+Bugs:
+pack_wrp cannot delete one of its temporary files on Windows sometimes.
+A warning is pinted, and the file can be deleted manually.

 WARNING
 =======